 Pick up your car from the airport upon landing, then travel straight to Reykjavik to start your adventure around Iceland.
 You will begin with the famous Golden Circle taking in natural wonders and sites of ancient importance like Gullfoss waterfall and Þingvellir National Park.

 You will then travel along the South Coast, stopping at some of the most incredible waterfalls the country has to offer, before landing at the crown jewel of Iceland, the Jökulsárlón Glacier Lagoon.

-Not only will you get to be in control of your journey, but you also have the opportunity to experience exciting adventures; like horse riding, snorkelling, snowmobiling, visiting geothermal nature baths and getting up close and personal with a glacier.
+Not only will you get to be in control of your journey, but you also have the opportunity to experience exciting adventures; like horse riding, snorkeling, snowmobiling, visiting geothermal nature baths, and getting up close and personal with a glacier.

 Whatever your needs are, this self-drive vacation allows you to experience Iceland at your own pace.
 All accommodation is taken care of, so all you need to do is enjoy the journey.

 Grab your warm coat and get ready for a winter escape that you will remember for a lifetime.
 Check availability by choosing a date.

 Once you have disembarked your plane and made your way through the locals, grabbing a deal at duty-free, you will pick up your car.
 There’s no need to worry about the hassle of transfers.
 As soon as you land, you will be able to start driving.
 From here, you will make your way across the moon-like terrain of the Reykjanes Peninsula.